nextauthjs/next-auth/README.md

 Methods for user management and sending email are defined in **next-auth.functions.js**

+The example configuration provided is for Mongo DB.
+By defining the behaviour in these functions you can use NextAuth with any database, including a relational database that uses SQL.

+#### Required

 * find({id,email,emailToken,provider})
 * insert(user, oAuthProfile)
 * update(user, oAuthProfile)
 * remove(id)
 * serialize(user)
 * deserialize(id)

+#### Optional

-* sendSigninEmail({email, url})
+* sendSigninEmail({email, url, req})

-The example configuration provided is for Mongo DB.
-By defining the behaviour in these functions you can use NextAuth with any database, including a relational database that uses SQL.
+* signIn({form, req})

+The `sendSigninEmail()` method is used to send an email for email token based sign in (one time use passwords).
+Omit it or set it to null to disable email based sign in.

+The `signIn()` method is used to handle authenticating with custom credentials (e.g. username and password, 2FA token, etc).
+Omit it or leave it undefined unless you need it.

+You can use any combination of authentication methods (email, credentials, oAuth providers).

 ### next-auth.providers.js